bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:55 PM CT, March 23</p>
+<p class="updated_time"> Latest data: 12:32 AM CT, March 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 48°, which is 31° *colder* than yesterday.
-Tomorrow is expected to be 10° **warmer** than today.
+Today's high is 58°, which is 10° **warmer** than yesterday.
+Tomorrow is expected to be 15° **warmer** than today.

 Currently:

-- 32°
+- 31°
 - Clear
-- 49% humidity
+- 51% humidity
-- 8 mph wind
+- 5 mph wind
-- 0% cloud cover
+- 12% cloud cover
-- 41 AQI 🟩
+- 40 AQI 🟩
-- 0.03 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>